UsernameDiana/tests_course/02_static_test/README.md

 2. Static Code Analysis

-The code for triangle.py programm was developed in Python programming language written in PyCharm IDEA.
+The code for triangle.py program was developed in Python programming language written in PyCharm IDEA.

 b) Pylint contains checkers for PEP8 code style compliance, design, exceptions